Sponsored by

 We believe many of the weaknesses of the current robotic systems to be a reflection of the shortcomings of general AI methods and models.
 As such, we seek diverse perspectives on the workshop theme from robotics-focused and robotics-orthogonal parts of the ICLR community alike, scientific contributions from academia and industry, as well as participants from a variety of backgrounds and career stages.

-Invited Speakers and Panelists
+Invited Speakers

 Call for Papers